danielsiegl/SmartGitonUbuntuArm/README.md

-# SmartGit 25.1 on Ubuntu 25.10 arm64/aarch64 e.g. Raspberry Pi 5 or Parallels on Apple M1/M2/M3/..
+# SmartGit 25.1 on Ubuntu ARM64/AArch64

-This is our guide to installing SmartGit 25.10 on arm64/aarch64 Linux devices.
+This guide provides instructions for installing SmartGit 25.1 on ARM64/AArch64 Linux devices.
+The installation has been tested and verified on:
-We tested this procedure on a Raspberry Pi 5 with Ubuntu 25.10 and with Ubuntu 24.04 inside Parallels on a Apple M2 Pro Mac.
+- Raspberry Pi 5 with Ubuntu 25.10
+- Ubuntu 24.04 running in Parallels on Apple M2 Pro Mac

-It might work on other Linux/Debian/Ubuntu Versions in a similar fashion - but we only tried it in this combination for now.
+While the procedure should work on other Linux/Debian/Ubuntu versions, compatibility has only been verified with the configurations listed above.

-## How To
+## Overview
-You can run SmartGit on a arm64 or aarch64 based Linux as SmartGit is a Java application, we just need to provide some essentials in an arm64 version.
+SmartGit can run on ARM64 or AArch64 based Linux systems as it is a Java application.
+The installation requires providing ARM64-compatible dependencies.

+### Prerequisites

-### Git
+#### Git
-Make sure you you have your prefered git and git-lfs installed.
+Ensure Git and Git LFS are installed on your system.

-### Java
+#### Java
-We recommend to install OpenJDK 21 to run SmartGit on aarch64.
+OpenJDK 21 is recommended for running SmartGit on AArch64 architecture.

-### Install SmartGit
+### Installation Steps

+1. **Download SmartGit**
-Download and expand the SmartGit `.tar` to your prefered install dir from wwww.smartgit.dev to your system.
+   Download and extract the SmartGit `.tar` archive from [www.smartgit.dev](https://www.smartgit.dev) to your preferred installation directory.

-### Strip the Installation (Optional)
+2. **Strip Bundled Components (Optional)**
-You can delete the `/jre` and `/git` directories from your install dir.
+   Remove the `/jre` and `/git` directories from your installation directory to use the system-provided versions.

-### Install Shortcut
-From your install dir `/bin` run `add-menuitem.sh` to install the shortcut.
+3. **Create Desktop Shortcut**
+   Execute `add-menuitem.sh` from the `bin` directory within your installation path to create a desktop shortcut.

 ## Scripts
 ### Preparing the Environment